BitByte-TPC/first-bit/README.md

   ```bash
   cp name.json.example this-is-you.json
   ```
-  (Don't forget to replace `this-is-you` with your username above)
+  (Don't forget to replace `this-is-you` with your GitHub username above)

-- Open your newly created file in `gedit` editor to make necessary changes.
+- Open your newly created file with `gedit` editor to make necessary changes.

   ```bash
   gedit this-is-you.json
   ```

-- In the file, replace `this-is-you` with your GitHub username, `your-name` with your Full Name and update the text in bio.
+- In the file you just opened, replace `this-is-you` with your GitHub username, `your-name` with your Full Name and update the text in bio.
 - Save the file by pressing `Ctrl + s` and then close the editor.

 Congrats! :raised_hands: You've now made all the necessary changes required for you to contribute to this repository and get yourself featured on the [first-bit](https://bitbyte-tpc.github.io/first-bit/) website :tada: :tada:.
 Now, hop on to [Commit your changes](#commit-your-changes) section to create a new version of this repository out of the changes made by you (isn't that amazing :heart_eyes:) and then make those changes live.

 ### For Windows Users

-#### Using Terminal
+#### Using Command Prompt

 - On your command prompt (cmd), change directory (`cd`) to `public/directory` (it's where you'll need to add a new file).